IBM-Cloud/docs/services/networksecuritygroups/index.md

 You can define up to 10 security groups for a space in your organization.
 These security groups include the five predefined security groups.

 ### Adding IBM Network Security Groups Service
-1. Select IBM Bluemix > Catalog > Services > Network.
-You will see the available network services.
+1. Select IBM Bluemix > Catalog > Services > Security.
+You will see the available security services.
 2. Select **Network Security Groups** service.
 You will see the service description, available plans, and pricing details.
 3. Select a suitable plan.
 4. Select the **Space:** in the **Add Service** section: